 - Health insurance premiums

 - Spousal or child support to other children or past spouses

 - Federal insurance costs

 - Fixed retirement expenses

 The total number of children that a person is paying for can be considered, including children from outside the relationship.

 One of the most common questions divorce attorneys get from clients is: “What if he/she stops working?” or “What if I just stop working?”
 Well, sad to say, even if you are not working, this does not automatically give you a pass.
 In family law courts in Florida, judges can impute income to a party, depending largely on past indications of the ability to earn a suitable living.
 Likewise, the court can determine that there is some amount that the individual should be able to cover, even if minimally employed.

 Child support is perhaps one of the most contentious areas of family law.
-When a couple have kids together, but then dissolve their relationship, emotions are already high.
+When a couple has kids together, but then dissolves their relationship, emotions are already high.
 Add to this one party being forced to pay the other, and it can be a tense and unpleasant situation.
 You can count on The Law Offices of Matthew J. Jowanna, P.A. to be there when you need a guiding hand.
 Call or visit us online for more information or to set up a consultation with one of our skilled attorneys.